 Location: Great Harbor, Jost Van Dyke

 As the song “I am the Summertime” woke me up this morning, I knew this day would be a rather exciting day for I, was to be the Skipper.
 Like every early morning here in the BVI on board Kes Kat we quickly woofed down our breakfast and set sail for Jost Van Dyke, the third largest island in the territory.
-However the winds were not in our favor today for it was coming from behind us, forcing us to sail downwind which can be considered to be rather dangerous though with me behind the wheel this was not a problem.
+However, the winds were not in our favor today for it was coming from behind us, forcing us to sail downwind which can be considered to be rather dangerous though with me behind the wheel this was not a problem.
 So we sailed safely towards the island to embark upon the adventurous day that lay ahead.

 We spent a good three hours playing in the water and playing “soccer” and Frisbee with our “buddies” where the time seemed to fly by because, well, time flies when you’re having fun!!!
 The girl I was with was called Kayla and though she was timid at first, turned into a wild ball of energy as soon as I got to know her.
-We later returned to Jost Van Dyke and said goodbye to the students, where we were then allowed some free time to explore the island, and find a good Wi-Fi connection.
-A lot of parts of the island is owned by a very famous man who goes by the name Foxy who’s intentions for the island is for the people not to have to purely rely on tourism but to also highlight the important of preserving their culture and nature.
+We later returned to Jost Van Dyke and said goodbye to the students, where we were then allowed some free time to explore the island and find a good Wi-Fi connection.
+A lot of parts of the island is owned by a very famous man who goes by the name Foxy who’s intentions for the island is for the people not to have to purely rely on tourism but also to highlight the importance of preserving their culture and nature.
 He also happened to speak in rhyme, or at least when he spoke to us, which was very entertaining to listen to.

 I’m not much of a children person who likes to run around chasing after them for hours on end like my brother is, but the day turned out much better than expected and was another incredible learning experience for me as it was for them.
-The day ended with the usual shower off the back of the boat and an exquisite dinner of Caesar salad and risotto and now I am finishing off this blog.
+The day ended with the usual shower off the back of the boat and an exquisite dinner of Caesar salad and risotto, and now I am finishing off this blog.
 Peace out.